PhD Circle Code of Conduct

 II.
 CODE OF CONDUCT

-- Commitment to Good Scientific Practice All members are expected to uphold the highest standards of academic integrity, including honesty, transparency, and accountability in their research and scholarly communications.
-Plagiarism, data manipulation, and other forms of academic misconduct are strictly prohibited.
+- Commitment to Good Scientific Practice All members are expected to uphold the highest standards of academic, scientific and professional integrity, including honesty, transparency, and accountability in their research and communications.
+Plagiarism, data manipulation, and other forms of academic or scientific misconduct are strictly prohibited.

 - Respect and Non-Discrimination We are committed to creating a safe, inclusive environment free from discrimination, harassment, or bias based on gender, ethnicity, nationality, religion, disability, age, or sexual orientation.
 Mutual respect is essential in all interactions, whether online or in person.